MicrosoftDocs/fabric-docs/docs/security/security-scenario.md

 - Google cloud storage supports data encryption using [customer-managed keys](https://cloud.google.com/storage/docs/encryption).
 Fabric can perform in-place reads on GCS; however, write operations using a shortcut to GCS are not supported.
 - Enable [audit](/power-bi/transform-model/log-analytics/desktop-log-analytics-overview) for Microsoft Fabric to keep track of activities.
 - In Microsoft Fabric, Power BI experience supports [customer-managed key](/power-bi/enterprise/service-encryption-customer-managed-keys).
-- Disable [shortcut caching](../onelake/onelake-shortcuts.md#caching) feature for S3, GCS and S3 compatible shortcuts as the cached data is persisted on OneLake.
+- Disable the [shortcut caching](../onelake/onelake-shortcuts.md#caching) feature for S3, GCS, and S3-compatible shortcuts. as the cached data is persisted on OneLake.

 ## Data residency